eclipse-che4z/che-che4z-lsp-for-hlasm/clients/vscode-hlasmplugin/README.md

 Follow these steps to open a HLASM project:

-1. In **File** -> **Open Folder...**, select the folder with the HLASM sources. <!-- (An example workspace is provided in the folder `example_workspace`.)
-Uncomment once PR#44 is merged-->
+1. In **File** -> **Open Folder...** select the folder with the HLASM sources.
+An example workspace is provided in the folder `example_workspace`.
 2. Open any HLASM source file (note that HLASM does not have a standard filename extension) or create a new file.
 3. If the auto-detection of HLASM language does not recognize the file, set it manually in the bottom-right corner of the VS Code window.
 4. The extension is now enabled on the open file.
 If you have macro definitions in separate files or use the COPY instruction, you need to set up a workspace.

 ### Setting Up a Multi-File Project Environment

-The HLASM COPY instruction copies the source code from various external files, as driven by HLASM evaluation.
+External files are usually accessed during HLASM evaluation (e.g. due to use of HLASM COPY instruction or due to used macro definitions in external libraries).
 The source code interpreter in the HLASM Extension needs to be set up correctly to be able to find the same files as the HLASM assembler program.

 To do this, set up two configuration files — `proc_grps.json` and `pgm_conf.json`.
 Follow these steps:

 1. After you open a HLASM file for the first time, two pop-ups display.
-Select **Create pgm_conf.json with current program** and **Create empty proc_grps.json**.
+Select **Create empty proc_grps.json** and **Create pgm_conf.json with this file**.
-   The two configuration files are then created with default values.
+   Two configuration files are then created with default values.
 They are stored in the `.hlasmplugin` subfolder.
 2. Navigate to the `proc_grps.json` file.
 This is the entry point where you can specify paths to macro definitions and COPY files.
 3. Fill the `libs` array with the corresponding paths.
 For example, if you have your macro files in the `ASMMAC/` folder, add the string `"ASMMAC"` into the libs array.

-Follow the section *External Macro Libraries and COPY Members* below for more detailed instructions on configuring the environment.
+Follow the section [External Macro Libraries and COPY Members](#External-Macro-Libraries-and-COPY-Members) below for more detailed instructions on configuring the environment.

 ## Language Features